chennnxu/Survival-Analysis-and-Contributor-Attention-Allocation-in-Open-Source-Python-Projects/README.md

 # Replication Package structure

-The following replication package contains all the code to replicate master thesis <br />
-*Survival Analysis and Contributor Attention Allocation in Open Source Python Projects*.<br />
+The following replication package contains all the code to replicate master thesis *Survival Analysis and Contributor Attention Allocation in Open Source Python Projects*.<br />
-Below the file structure of this replication package is described.<br />
+Below the file structure of this replication package is described.
 P.S.
 Due to the size of the processed data (20G+), only code are shown here.
-If you are interested a full archive with both code and data, contact the author by [email](xc.ecnu@gmai.com).
+If you are interested a full archive with both code and data, contact the author by [email](xc.ecnu@gmail.com).
 ```
 .
 ├── README.md - A README file describing this replication package